 Creative ideas are often shelved until the technology is ready to realize them.
-In this article, Matt Herd, Consumer Sector Manager at Sagentia, demonstrates that where urban skin stress is concerned, technologies are keeping pace with creative aspiration.
+In this article, we demonstrate that where urban skin stress is concerned, technologies are keeping pace with creative aspiration.
 From monitors warning of excessive pollution to diagnostic tools which measure the impact of pollution on the skin, the market is poised for some exciting, new innovations.

 Strolling down a street in Shanghai, Mexico City or Sao Paolo, the impact of pollution from traffic and heavy industry on people’s health has long been a source of concern.
 The World Health Organisation (WHO) estimates that over 90% of the world’s population live in areas where pollution levels exceed WHO guidelines1.
 In particular, respiratory problems, such as asthma and lung infections, have all been attributed to pollution.
 Now, attention is also turning to the impact of pollution on people’s skin.

 Airborne particles, such as harmful carbon-based molecules, from vehicle exhausts and factory emissions land on the skin causing irritation and chemical damage.
 Prolonged exposure can lead to accelerated aging.
 Ultraviolet (UV) radiation from the sun combined with pollutants has a catalytic effect causing greater damage to the skin surface.

 There is a belief that exposure to pollution can also create allergen pathways, leading to certain skin conditions such as rashes, itching, and eczema.
 Children and infants, who have immature immune systems, are particularly susceptible to developing allergies.
 They are also more vulnerable to the impacts of air pollution generally, as they ingest pollutants deeper into their lungs than adults and their skin has fewer barrier properties.